vpatron/usb_receipt_printer/README.md

 # Printing directly to a POS58 USB Thermal Receipt Printer using Linux/Raspberry Pi

-This is a demo program to print to the POS58 USB thermal receipt printer using Python under Linux (tested on a Raspberry Pi).
+This is a demo program to print to the POS58 (aka ZJ-5890K) USB thermal receipt printer using Python under Linux (tested on a Raspberry Pi).
 This is printer labeled under different companies, but is made by Zijiang.
 See http:zijiang.com.